dpwe/audfprint/README-dpwe-audfprint.txt

 2014-09-14 Dan Ellis dpwe@ee.columbia.edu

 INTRODUCTION

 dpwe-audfprint is an audio fingerprinting system based on audfprint.py [1].
 It is configured to conform to the specifications for the 2014 MIREX evaluation of audio fingerprinting systems [2].
-This document includes instructions on downloading and installing the system, as well as results on the publicly-released development data.
+This document includes instructions on downloading and installing the system, as well as results on the publicly-released GTZAN development data.

 DOWNLOAD AND INSTALLATION